0

 • Highlands Ranch (Unincorporated Douglas County)

-No later than June 30, 2025, every Subject Jurisdiction must file a report with DOLA demonstrating that the community has complied with the requirements of the law.
-The report must be submitted by 11:59 p.m. on June 30, 2025.
-DOLA may approve an extension of up to six months if the Subject Jurisdiction demonstrates that it has:
+For Subject Jurisdictions: No later than June 30, 2025, every Subject Jurisdiction must file a compliance report with DOLA demonstrating that the community has complied with the requirements of the law.
+Or, request an extension of up to six months if the Subject Jurisdiction demonstrates that it has:

 • Initiated the process of compliance,